mattwasilewski/mobile-app-tests/README.md

-# Tesst plan for Selendroid-test-app.apk
+# Test plan for Selendroid-test-app.apk

 This test plan is designed for beginners and outlines a basic approach to testing the Selendroid-test-app using Appium.
 It's a great starting point for those new to software testing and looking to showcase their skills on GitHub.